Xilinx/SDFEC-PYNQ/README.md

 ## Building the wheel

-> NOTE: This is built on an x86 PC with Vivado, not on the board!
+> NOTE: Build this on an x86 machine that has Vivado on the path and a license for the SD-FEC IP.
+You can generate the required license by following [this link](https://www.xilinx.com/products/intellectual-property/sd-fec.html).

 We release pre-built wheels for every tagged release.
 If you want to build your own wheel, this can be done from a Linux PC with Python3 and Vivado 2018.3